cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 * Store the provider consensus validator set in the provider module state under the `LastProviderConsensusValsPrefix` key.
 This is the last set of validators that the provider sent to the consensus engine.
 This is needed to compute the ValUpdates to send to the consensus engine (by diffing the current set with this last sent set).
 * Increase the `MaxValidators` parameter of the staking module to the desired size of the potential validator set of consumer chains.
+* Introduce two new parameters for consumer chains: `AllowInactiveValidators` and `MinValidatorPower`.
+  * `AllowInactiveValidators` is a boolean that determines whether the consumer chain allows validators that are not part of the active set on the provider chain to validate on the consumer chain.
+  * `MinValidatorPower` is the minimum amount of power that a validator must have on the provider chain to be considered for validation on the consumer chain.
+This is to prevent validators with very little stake from validating on the consumer chain.

 ## Risk Mitigations